martyn82/handbook/docs/_pages/tactics/maintainability/defer-binding-time/runtime-registration.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-deferbindingtime
 top: tactics
+excerpt: It supports plug-and-play operation at the cost of additional overhead to manage the registration.
 ---

 Supporting plug-and-play operation at the cost of additional overhead to manage the registration.
 Publish/subscribe registration, for example, can be